ruiwenge2/MultiplayerBattleGame/README.md

 ## Credits
  - @ch1ck3n for the sliding effect
  - @Bunnytoes for telling me about random numbers in javascript
+ - @Coder100 for telling me how to show users in a room a long time ago

  ## Enjoy!